ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 Radio systems that support PPM-Sum or S.Bus directly
 ====================================================

 This section list radio systems that support PPM-Sum or S.Bus directly.
+It is not exhaustive and new receivers are introduced often.

 .. _common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems_frsky_taranis_ppm-sum_compatible_transmitter: